Blob algebra approach to modular representation theory: Introduction

 \subsection{The $p$-canonical basis}

-It is a theorem by Elias and Williamson \cite{EW} (following a similar theorem by Soergel in the context of Soergel bimodules \cite{SHC}) that the indecomposable objects $B_w$ of $\HC$ are parametrized (modulo grading shift) by the elements $w\in W$.
+It is a theorem by Elias and Williamson \cite{EW} (following a similar theorem by Soergel in the context of Soergel bimodules \cite{soergel2007kazhdan}) that the indecomposable objects $B_w$ of $\HC$ are parametrized (modulo grading shift) by the elements $w\in W$.
 These indecomposable objects are idempotents in $\mathrm{End}_{\HC_{BS}}BS(\underline{w})$ for any reduced expression $\underline{w}$ of $w$, so they are some (very difficult to calculate in practice) linear combination of colored graphs.
 Moreover, $B_w$ can be defined as the unique indecomposable object appearing in $BS(\underline{w})$ that has not appeared in any decomposition of $BS(\underline{x})$ for $x<w.$

 We said before that the diagrammatic Hecke category behaves well even in positive characteristic.
 By that we meant that there is a canonical ``character'' isomorphism\footnote{This character is also an isomorphism if one replaces $\HC$ by some categories of Soergel bimodules.
 It is the case for any Coxeter system using the geometric representation in characteristic zero, as proved by Soergel \cite{SHC} and the first author \cite{Lieq}.
 It is also the case for Soergel bimodules associated to Weyl groups, using the Cartan matrix representation in positive characteristic $\neq 2, 3$, by \cite{LLC}.
 It is still unknown for a general Coxeter system if a ``reflection faithful representation'' exists in any characteristic.
 If one uses a representation that is not reflection faithful, it is unknown if the character map is an isomorphim.} of $\mathbb{Z}[v,v^{-1}]-$algebras $\mathrm{ch}:[\HC]\rightarrow H$ between the split Grothendieck group of $\HC$ and the Hecke algebra $H$ of $(W,S)$ \cite{EW}.
 This is true for any characteristic of the field $k$.
 Hence, $\HC$ provides a categorification of the Hecke algebra.
+In \cite{JW} it is proved that if $W$ is a crystallographic group, the characters of the indecomposable objects $B_x$ depend only on the characteristic of the field $k$.

-\begin{defi} If $W$ is a crystallographic Coxeter group and $k$ has characteristic $p$, the \emph{$p$-canonical basis} is the subset $\{\mathrm{ch}(B_x)\}_{x\in W}$ of the Hecke algebra.
-The coefficients $h^p_{x,y}$ of the base change matrix between the $p$-canonical basis and the standard basis are the \emph{$p$-Kazhdan-Lusztig polynomials.}\end{defi}
+\begin{defi}\rm If $W$ is a crystallographic Coxeter group and $k$ has characteristic $p$, the $p$-\emph{canonical basis} is the subset $\{\mathrm{ch}(B_x)\}_{x\in W}$ of the Hecke algebra.
+The coefficients $h^p_{x,y}$ of the base change matrix between the $p$-canonical basis and the standard basis are the $p$-\emph{Kazhdan-Lusztig polynomials.}\end{defi}